-She’s married to Nick, who grew up going to DC camp each summer.
-Their three children, now in their 20s, grew up spending many weeks each summer at Okontoe at their lease campsite.
+She’s been married to Nick since 1992, a DC and ADC Camp alumni.
+Their three adult children grew up spending many weeks each summer at Okontoe at their lease campsite.

-Some of Sharon’s most-cherished Okontoe memories are joining Mark and his guitar on the keyboard during worship times—many times over the years.
+Some of Sharon’s most-cherished Okontoe memories are joining Mark and his guitar on the keyboard for worship—many times over the years.

 Jerry and his wife Jean live in Stillwater, Minnesota.
 Their journey with Okontoe began with a vacation Bible school trip to the Indian village, Fort Hope , Ontario.
 They eventually ended up as full time missionaries to that village.
 Many of the relationships formed there are lifelong.